 - Rule of Symbolism: He wrote whole books on the subject.
 He hypothesized that the unconscious psyche had a natural tendency to create such symbols, the roots of dreams and mythologies, as a way of communicating things to the Ego that were just outside its areas of understanding.

 - Single-Issue Psychology: Jung believed his theories averted it in that it outlined a more complicated and intricate view of the consciousness, while critics, chiefly Freud, argued that, despite identifying multiple issues, he ended up reducing them to the issue of collective consciousness and stability, rather than explore how even a single issue gets entangled in multiple, endlessly complex, and difficult to resolve issues that keep recurring and repeating all the time.

 - Shadow Archetype: Jung is the Trope Namer.
 The Shadow is one of components of Jung's unconscious.
 The confrontation with the Shadow is one of the first steps in Jungian psychotherapy.

-- Synchronization: Synchronicity is an single, temporary and mindscrewy instance of this.
+- Synchronization: Synchronicity is a single, temporary and mindscrewy instance of this.

-- Those Wacky Nazis: Jung has been accused of being a supporter of fascism, an accusation that still continues to this day despite the decidedly anti-Hitler streak in his writings.
+- Those Wacky Nazis: Jung has been accused of being a supporter of Nazism, an accusation that still continues to this day despite the decidedly anti-Hitler streak in his writings.

 - We Used to Be Friends: With Freud.